-- Media industry: Media companies are looking for quick, simple, low-cost way for increasing efficiency of content generation.
+1. Media industry: Media companies are looking for quick, simple, low-cost ways for increasing the efficiency of content generation.
 Most media productions involve an extended ecosystem of partners.
-In particular, the creation of digital content is the outcome of a collaborative process that includes movement of large data, massive compute-intensive rendering tasks, and complex workflow executions.
+In particular, the creation of digital content is the outcome of a collaborative process that includes the movement of large data, massive compute-intensive rendering tasks, and complex workflow executions.

 2. Healthcare industry: In the healthcare industry community clouds are used to share information and knowledge on the global level with sensitive data in the private infrastructure.

 3. Energy and core industry: In these sectors, the community cloud is used to cluster a set of solution which collectively addresses the management, deployment, and orchestration of services and operations.